-Passwords and PINs are prevalent user authentication techniques primarily because they are easy to implement, require no special hardware, and users tend to understand them well [11].
-However, one of their inherent disadvantages is susceptibility to shoulder surfing attacks [23] of which there are two main types: (1) input-based and (2) output-based.
-The former is more common; in it,
+Passwords and PINs are susceptible to shoulder surfing attacks [25] of which there are two main types: (1) input-based and (2) output-based.
+The former is more common; in it, the adversary observes an input device (keyboard or keypad) as the user enters a secret (password or PIN) and learns the key-presses.
+The latter